 Roles and permissions overview

-Roles are a way of granting permission to groups of users in your organisation to specific resources of a project.
-This enables you to separate the duties within your team with the amount of access that they need to perform their job.
+Roles are a way of granting groups of users in your organisation permission to perform certain actions on specific resources of a project.
+This enables you to separate the duties within your team and provide users with exactly the amount of access that they need to do their job.

-For example, you might have a Events author role, which enables those users to, create, update, submit entries for approval for the events and venue content types.
-But an Events approver role may only be able to approve and decline entries for the events and venue content types without allowing them to update them.
+For example, you might have an Events author role, which enables those users to create, update, and submit for approval any entries using the Events and Venue content types.
+But users with the Events approver role may only be able to approve and decline entries for the Events and Venue content types without being allowed to update them.